How Much Does a Stair Lift Cost in 2023?

 New vs. Certified Pre-Owned Stair Lifts

-A pre-owned straight rail unit will likely start at around $2,200 installed.
-This can vary based on the make, model, and condition of the stair lift.
+A pre-owned straight rail unit will cost around $2,200-$3,000+ installed.
+This can vary based on the make, model, options and condition of the stair lift.
 Choosing a used stair lift rather new a new option can save you up to $1,000.

-If you have a curved staircase, you may have difficulty finding a refurbished stair lift since the track must be custom-made for each individual staircase.
+If you have a curved staircase, you may have difficulty finding a pre-owned stair lift since the track must be custom-made for each individual staircase.
 Lifeway does not offer used curved stairlifts.

 Purchasing a Stair Lift Through a Dealer vs. Online

 You may be able to find new stair lifts listed online for considerably less than the prices listed here.
-However, this often does not include the cost of delivery, installation, or warranty coverage, all of which are included in most cases when sold by reputable dealers.
+However, those prices typically do not include the cost of delivery, installation, or warranty coverage, all of which are included in most cases when sold by reputable dealers.

 While it is a cost-saving measure, self-installation can put you, your family, or your home in harm’s way.
 The Accessibility Equipment Manufacturers Association (AEMA) provides the most knowledgeable information on stairlifts and residential elevators.
 Read why it strongly advises against a self-install of any stairlift or residential elevator product.
 Your safety could be at risk!